zdi-mainfranken/hch/UKW/kindercare/docs/design-inputs-requirements.md

 - Doctor logs into the system.
 - Doctor enters patient core data (birthdate, pre-existing conditions, diagnoses, therapeutic measures, discharge status).
 - Doctor receives automated suggestions for relevant questionnaires and timelines.
-- Doctor finalizes the follow-up plan and generates a QR code for patient/parent login.
+- Doctor finalizes the follow-up plan and produces a PDF document for the patient with URL and Passphrase and a QR code for patient/parent login.

 ### 2. Patient Receiving Reminder and Filling Out Surveys

 - Patient/parent receives notification (email/SMS) about a due survey.
-- Patient/parent logs in using provided QR code.
+- Patient/parent logs in using provided QR code or URL and Passphrase.
 - Patient/parent completes questionnaires and submits data.
 - Patient/parent receives immediate feedback or acknowledgment of submission.